Best Kalimpong Hotels

 About hotels in Kalimpong

-Kalimpong requires minimum two nights stay if you like to explore this quaint hill town of Darjeeling district.
+Kalimpong requires minimum two nights stay if you like to explore this quaint hill town.
 It is at a strategic location where the tourists can easily combine a stay here with Darjeeling and/or Gangtok.
-So the place continue to draw tourists through out the year.
+So, the place continue to draw tourists throughout the year.

 Category Budget: Rs.
 1800 - Rs.
 2,500 per night.

 Category 2 Star: Rs.
 2,500 - Rs.
 4,000 per night.

 Category 3 Star: Rs.
 4,000 - Rs.
 6,000 per night.

 Category 4 Star: Rs.
 6,000 - 9,000 per night

 If you want to stay right at the market area surrounded by shops and restaurants, then Gompu's Hotel can be a good choice for a budget hotel.
 This is a family run Tibetan hotel with couple of floors above its own restaurant.

 The hotel started as a boarding house and a confectionery in the early 1900s when it was set up by an immigrant Tibetan, Tsering Gompu.
 It was later converted into a full fledged hotel and restaurant, and is still being run by 4th generation family members.

 All 14 rooms are nice, clean but not very large.
 But you will get Tibetan flavors inside.
 The rooms have color TV and WiFi.
 There is separate charge for using WiFi though.
 Bathrooms have hot & cold water with showers and western style toilets.